• Skip to primary navigation

 Bio-D grow pots are made of a 100% plant based fabric, making them completely biodegradable and compostable.

-This Jute Garden Grow Bag has an attractive design and is made of eco-friendly jute.
+These Jute Garden Grow Bags have an attractive design and are made of eco-friendly jute.

 Q&A about Eco-Friendly Grow Bags